Where Can I Get A Song Critique?

 best song critique and criticism

 First things first, it may be a good idea to explain what exactly a song critique is because it's more than handing a demo to a few of your closest friends.
-Also, we know that sharing early versions of your music can make you feel incredibly vulnerable, but it's healthy to get feedback from sources other than yourself.
+Also, we know that sharing early versions of your music can make you feel incredibly vulnerable, but it's healthy to get constructive feedback from sources other than yourself.

 Self-criticism and self-awareness are great, but song critiques provide an opportunity for songwriters to get objective feedback on their music.

-But unless they work in the music industry or have experience in songwriting, it is unlikely that they can provide the feedback you can trust regarding how well your song stacks up against the competition.
+But unless they work in the music industry or have experience in songwriting, it is unlikely that they can provide essential feedback you can trust regarding how well your song stacks up against the competition.

 And very few glowing reviews come with any insight on how your song could be improved.